manuel-serrano/hop/arch/android/README.md

 Developping for the Android platform is hard.
 It requires skills, practices, and experience.
 Debugging is generally difficult, error messages and exception handling is rudimentary, and development cycle slow.
-Hop tries it best to simplify the process but it cannot hide all the complexity of the Android environment.
+Hop tries its best to simplify the process but it cannot hide all the complexity of the Android environment.
 At the very least, you will have to understand how to create your own application [manifest](https://developer.android.com/guide/topics/manifest/manifest-intro)